 Image (above): Verge | Pacific Ocean

-If you’re starting out and just want to have some fun to see where flying a drone takes you I suggest investing in a DJI as they seem to have the drone system pretty nailed.
+If you’re starting out and want to see where flying a drone takes you, I suggest investing in a DJI as they seem to have the drone system pretty nailed.

-You can get great images from these drones however it is worth noting that their in built cameras don’t deliver high resolution images and the files are very difficult to upscale to a large print beyond 60 x 40cm without losing detail.
-So whilst awesome to use to refine your flying skills and capture content for online mediums the camera isn’t suitable for professional gallery style photography.
+You can get great images from drones, however it is worth noting that the in-built cameras don’t deliver high-res images.
+The files are very difficult to upscale to a large print beyond 60 x 40cm without losing detail.
+So, whilst awesome to use to capture content for online mediums the camera isn’t suitable for professional photography.
 For this you’d need to step up to a heavy lift drone customised to hold a DSLR.
-Hopefully in the near future we’ll see a drone and integrated camera system that allows professionals and enthusiasts alike to capture images beyond 30 megapixels which will give you the ability to create fine art prints at a professional level.
+Hopefully in the near future we’ll see a drone and integrated camera system that captures images beyond 30 megapixels.
+This will give you the ability to create fine art prints at a professional level.

 Image (above): Coconuts | South Pacific

-Given the nature of flying a drone its imperative to familiarise yourself with the relevant rules and safety regulations from your local aviation authority.
+It is imperative to familiarise yourself with the relevant rules and safety regulations from your local aviation authority.
 Within in Australia this is CASA.
-This will inform you of simple things such as where you can and cannot fly, safety distances etc. I have personally undertaken several UAV training courses which enable me to fly professionally and if you are looking to build a career in the field I highly recommend this as safety is everything.
+This will inform you of simple things such as where you can and cannot fly, safety distances etc. I have personally undertaken several UAV training courses which enable me to fly professionally.
+If you are looking to build a career in the field I highly recommend this as safety is everything.